thorstenalpers/.Net-Examples/NSwag/Readme.md

-# Asp :Net 5 WebAPI with Swagger and NSwag.
+# Asp .Net 5 WebAPI with Swagger and NSwag.
 Auto-generation of OpenAPI specification and HttpClient